 See important information about contracts, cancellations and refunds in relation to COVID-19.

-If an event is cancelled or is dramatically different from what was advertised, you can seek a refund.
-Contact the ticketing agency in the first instance.
-If you have difficulty getting a refund and you paid by credit card, check with your bank about chargeback options.
+If an event is cancelled or is dramatically different from what was advertised, you can ask for a refund.
+Contact the ticketing agency first.
+If you have difficulty getting a refund, and you paid by credit card, check with your bank about chargeback options.

-Refunds offered by official ticketing agencies or event organisers will be paid to the first purchaser of the ticket, and not to consumers who have bought a re-sold ticket.
-Check the re-seller's website to see if you are covered for event cancellations.
+Refunds offered by official ticketing agencies or event organisers will be paid to the first purchaser of the ticket, not to consumers who bought a re-sold ticket.
+Check the re-seller's website to see if you're covered for event cancellations.